rhgcodes/liri-node-app/README.md

   <li>Paste the <b>Client ID</b> and <b>Client Secret</b> values into your .env file, replacing the placeholders for your-spotify-id and your-spotify-secret, respectively.</li>

 ## <a name="command-reference"></a> Running LIRI from the command line
 <p>In LIRI, there are five commands that you can run.
-These commands allow you to receive access to a list of tweets from Twitter, song information from Spotify, and movie information from OMDB.
+These commands allow you to receive access to song information from Spotify, and movie information from OMDB.
 Review the command syntax and various arguments you can use for the command you want to run.</p>

 ### <a name="command-syntax"></a> Command line syntax
 <p>The syntax for the LIRI command line interface is:</p>